GreatBahram/dotfiles/README.md

 # Introduction

-Here you can different dotfiles, for instance: .vim directory and my customization.
+Here you can have different dotfiles, for instance: .vim directory and my customization.

 # Installation